AgentLoneStar007/SWIFTY/README.md

 The website for LoneStar Gaming's streams, which allows for store redemptions, soundboard usage, and more (in the future)!

-This website is made in Python and uses a Flask webserver under the hood.
+This website is made in Python and uses a Flask webserver under the hood, as well as Bootstrap for components and styling.
 If you want to fork this repository and make something similar, feel free to!
 This project is licensed under the MIT open-source license, so go crazy.

 ## Getting Started:

----
 Prerequisites:
 - Python
 - A brain